Who is it suitable for?

 How long will it take to get results?

-Typically within 2 weeks but occasionally (3% of tests which are done) if there is not enough fetal DNA in the original blood sample then a repeat blood test may be required within a week of the original test at no extra cost.
+The standard NIFTY test is typically reported within 10 working days.
+Occasionally (2.8% of tests which are done) if there is not enough fetal DNA in the original blood sample then a repeat blood test may be required within a week of the original test at no extra cost.

-Are there any risks to the pregnancy from the Harmony Test?
+Are there any risks to the pregnancy from the NIFTY Test?

 No. The testing is non-invasive: it involves taking a blood sample from the mother.
 The pregnancy is not put at risk of miscarriage, or from other adverse outcomes that are associated with invasive testing procedures such as CVS or amniocentesis.